Extent of Þingvallavatn

 Lake Þingvallavatn is the largest natural lake in Iceland, about 84 square kilometres, at an altitude of about 100 metres above sea level.
 The deepest part of the lake measures 114 metres, which means that it reaches below sea level.

-The catchment area of Þingvallavatn, about 1300 square kilometres, lies in the same direction as the fissures in the area, and its existence is closely connected with the geological history.
-There is a great deal of precipitation in the catchment area.
+The catchment area of Þingvallavatn, about 1300 square kilometres, lies in the same direction as the fissures in the area, and it's layout and functions have been shaped by its geological history.

-Movement of tectonic plates effects the area, forming rifts and ravines in the landscape.
-Here we can see water that is taking it´s final flow in direction to lake Þingvallavatn after it´s travel from Langjökul, 50 km to the north.
+Movement of tectonic plates affects the area, forming rifts and ravines in the landscape.
+In Flosagjá, water resurfaces and flows to lake Þingvallavatn after it´s travel from Langjökul, 50 km to the north.

 Reykjavík Energy has harnessed the high-temperature area to heat cold water for household heating with low-pressure steam and drillhole water, but it also generates electricity with high-pressure steam.